meg-gutshall/beer-snob/README.md

 ## Installation

 I still want to add some features to this app so it is not yet a gem, but will be in the future!
 For now, clone down the repo by entering `git clone https://github.com/meg-gutshall/beer_snob.git` into your terminal.
+Be sure to run `bundle install` before trying to use the app!

 <!-- \\
 Add this line to your application's Gemfile: